NatalieLockyer/plant_life_blog/README.md

 * Via the admin section, I am able to edit any content on the website.
 * I am able to store collaboration requests and access them when I want to review them.
 I can mark them once they have been read.

+### WireFrames

+These are images of my wireframe designs.

 ### Entity Relationship Diagram